Bedrock-OSS/bedrock-wiki/docs/blocks/custom-glass-blocks.md

     - Eko-byte
 ---

-## Features
-Making glass blocks may seem like a simple task, however it comes with many drawbacks as you will find, this tutorial aims to help you achieve a more vanilla glass block.
+Making glass blocks may seem like a simple task, however it comes with many drawbacks as you will find, this tutorial aims to help you achieve a vanilla like glass block.

  - Features
 	 - Make a Glass Block